Buy Currency

 Remember that transaction fees usually apply when using credit and debit cards abroad.
 It’s also a good idea to let your bank know your travel plans so that your card isn’t blocked.

 A good solution to these potential snags is to use the Travelex Money Card.
 You can load with pounds or euros before travel.
-Then, you can use it in Cape Verde to withdraw escudos and make direct payments at point of sale.
+Then, you can use it in Cape Verde to withdraw escudos and make direct payments at the point of sale.

 Are there ATMs in Cape Verde?